bup/bup/README.md

     give the continuous-backup process a really low CPU and I/O priority so you wouldn't even know it was running.

- - bup currently has no features that prune away *old* backups.
+ - bup currently has no way to prune *old* backups.

     Because of the way the packfile system works, backups become "entangled" in weird ways and it's not actually possible to delete one pack